OPS-E2E-PPE/VBA-Docs/access/Concepts/Data-Access-Objects/find-the-current-position-in-a-dao-recordset.md

 In some situations, you need to determine how far through a **[Recordset](../../../api/overview/Access.md)** object you have moved the current record position, and perhaps indicate the current record position to a user.
 For example, you may want to indicate the current position on a dial, meter, or similar type of control.
 Two properties are available to indicate the current position: the **[AbsolutePosition](../../../api/overview/Access.md)** property and the **[PercentPosition](../../../api/overview/Access.md)** property.

 The **AbsolutePosition** property value is the position of the current record relative to 0.
-However, do not think of this property as a record number; if the current record is undefined, the **AbsolutePosition** property returns 1.
+However, don't think of this property as a record number; if the current record is undefined, the **AbsolutePosition** property returns 1.
 In addition, there is no assurance that a record will have the same absolute position if the **Recordset** object is recreated because the order of individual records within a **Recordset** object is not guaranteed unless it is created with an SQL statement that includes an ORDER BY clause.

 The **PercentPosition** property shows the current position expressed as a percentage of the total number of records indicated by the **[RecordCount](../../../api/overview/Access.md)** property.
 Because the **RecordCount** property does not reflect the total number of records in the **Recordset** object until the **Recordset** has been fully populated, the **PercentPosition** property reflects only the current record position as a percentage of the number of records that have been accessed since the **Recordset** was opened.